Hope (programming language): Language details

-Changing the order of the clauses does not change the meaning of the program, because Hope's pattern matching always favors more specific patterns over less specific ones.
-Explicit type declarations in Hope are required; there is no option to use a type-inference algorithm in Hope.
+Changing the order of clauses does not change the meaning of the program, because Hope's pattern matching always favors more specific patterns over less specific ones.
+Explicit declarations of data types in Hope are required; there is no type inference algorithm.

 Hope provides two built-in data structures: tuples and lists.

 Implementations

-The first implementation of Hope was strict, but since that one there have been lazy versions and strict versions with lazy constructors.
-British Telecom embarked on a project with Imperial College to implement a strict version.
+Roger Bailey's Hope tutorial in the August 1985 issue of Byte references an interpreter for IBM PC DOS 2.0.
+British Telecom embarked on a project with Imperial College London to implement a version of Hope.
 The first release was coded by Thanos Vassilakis in 1986.
 Further releases were coded by Mark Tasng of British Telecom.
-A successor language Hope+ (developed jointly between Imperial College and International Computers Limited (ICL) added annotations to dictate either strict or lazy evaluation.

-Roger Bailey's Hope tutorial in the August 1985 issue of BYTE references an interpreter for IBM PC DOS 2.0.